302 Academic Services Building North

 - Texas residents or persons attending public colleges or universities in Texas are subject to compliance with Texas Success Initiative Program regulations.

-- Students are responsible for ascertaining whether or not credit for an extension course will apply to a particular program and whether or not it will transfer to another institution.
+- Students are responsible for ascertaining whether credit for an extension course will apply to a particular program and whether or not it will transfer to another institution.

 - Extension courses completed through Texas State are applicable toward residency requirements.